Commercial Flight I – AVIA 325

 Discussions (5)

-The student must complete various Discussions in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student must complete various Discussions in this course.
 Each student will post an initial thread of 400-500 words of the assigned Module: Week for each reflection discussion or a video submission for the mini scenario Discussions.
 In addition, the student must then post 2 replies of 250 words.
 These are intended to be scholarly dialogues and for each thread, the student must support his/her assertions with proper scholarly support in APA format with sources listed as References at the end of the post.
 (CLO: A, B, C, D)

 The purpose of this assignment is to prepare a visual and audio briefing/presentation regarding a provided flight scenario to include applicable references from this Course.
 The visual briefing/presentation must include a 4-6 minute recorded Narrated PowerPoint presentation thoroughly covering all necessary key elements.
-Within the presentation, you must include and cite from appropriate aviation resources.
+Within the presentation, the student must include and cite from appropriate aviation resources.
 A minimum of 2 sources, APA formatted, is required.
 (CLO: A, B, C, D)

 Percent of TCO: Assignments (2)

-As the student progresses through their Flight Training Syllabus at their Flight Training Affiliate, it is very important that the student stays on pace to complete the identified “Percent of TCO” requirement located within the instructions at the midway point in the course as well as before the end of course.
-To help the student stay fully aware of their own progress and to keep the professor informed, the student will upload the “Percent of TCO Form” verifying “percent of TCO” progress at the midterm and final week of the course.
+As the student progresses through his/her Flight Training Syllabus at his/her Flight Training Affiliate, it is very important that the student stays on pace to complete the identified “Percent of TCO” requirement located within the instructions at the midway point in the course as well as before the end of course.
+To help the student stay fully aware of his/her own progress and to keep the professor informed, the student will upload the “Percent of TCO Form” verifying “percent of TCO” progress at the midterm and final week of the course.
 This form will provide crucial information exchanged between all stakeholders (professor, student, and flight instructor/ FTA).

-The student will write a 2-3 page paper (not including title and references) reflecting on their flight training experience.
+The student will write a 2-3 page paper (not including title and references) reflecting on his/her flight training experience.
 This experience includes both the academic work completed as well as the % of TCO completed during flight training at the FTA.